Stevens Institute of Technology

 Oxford University Press (1974)

-ISBN-10: 0195017439
+ISBN: 0195017439

 Students with disabilities:

-Grades and Course Policies:
+Grades and Course Policies

 Attendance is mandatory.
 Any absences must be accounted for by notifying me before the start of class.
 Otherwise I will need verification from an outside authority (i.e., doctor, coach, another professor) explaining why it was necessary for you to miss class.
-Cell phones should either be turned off or silenced.
-Computer use should be related to what we are doing in class.
-Any students in violation of these simple rules will be marked as absent for that particular class.

 Grades will be based on the following criteria: